HritwikSinghal/My_guides/src/Manjaro_guides.md

 - enable snap, flatpak, AUR support in pamac (and maybe globally) via terminal

 - for startup app fix see [this](https://forum.manjaro.org/t/solved-trouble-setting-up-a-startup-command/37323/15).
     This thread is also awesome, read whole convo.

 - for snap apps fix
+    - Dont use them
 	-
     ```
         sudo rm /var/cache/fontconfig/*
         rm ~/.cache/fontconfig/*
     ```